k-m-arun-kumar-5/arithmetic-calculator/README.md

 ﻿Description :
 =============
 I,  K.M.
-Arun Kumar alias Arunkumar Murugeswaran, just shared my works, in which I worked as a learning path and practiced Embedded C programming using PIC18F452 (Microchip's 8-bit microcontroller in PIC18 family) such as an 16-bit arithmetic calculator.
+Arun Kumar alias Arunkumar Murugeswaran, just shared my works, in which I worked as a learning path and practiced Embedded C programming using PIC18F452 (Microchip's 8-bit microcontroller in PIC18 family) such as a 16-bit whole number arithmetic calculator.

 CAUTION:
 ========